Rocky: Legacy

-In 2015, The Hollywood Reporter polled hundreds of Academy members, asking them to re-vote on past controversial decisions.
+In June 2014, The Hollywood Reporter compiled a list of the 100 best movies ever made, polling film industry insiders on their favorite films of all time.
+Rocky ranked #91.
+The following year The Hollywood Reporter polled hundreds of Academy members, asking them to re-vote on past controversial decisions.
 Academy members indicated that, given a second chance, they would award the 1977 Oscar for Best Picture to All the President's Men instead.